 Mateja is the managing editor for Wide Open Pets.
 She has a Bluetick Coonhound who takes up most of her time and a Calico cat who is a diva and would eat can food all day, if she were allowed.

 Jason is the assistant editor for Wide Open Pets.
 He holds an MFA in Creative Writing from the University of Idaho.
-He grew up with dogs and currently lives with a German Shorthaired Pointer.
+He grew up with dogs and looks forward to the day when he can adopt a dog of his own.

 Kris Hughes is the Director of Content Operations for Wide Open Media Group, the parent company of Wide Open Pets, and the network's original sites, Wide Open Spaces and Wide Open Country.
 A life-long dog owner, he currently has a great boxer/aussie mix named Lu that keeps things entertaining.